elastic/ecctl/docs/ecctl_deployment_elasticsearch_monitoring_enable.md

 ## ecctl deployment elasticsearch monitoring enable

-Enables monitoring in the cluster <monitored cluster id>, sending data to the cluster <monitoring cluster id>
+Enables monitoring for the cluster by sending data to a monitoring cluster

 ### Synopsis

-Enables monitoring in the cluster <monitored cluster id>, sending data to the cluster <monitoring cluster id>
+Enables monitoring for the cluster by sending data to a monitoring cluster

 ```
 ecctl deployment elasticsearch monitoring enable <monitored cluster id> <monitoring cluster id> [flags]